-The office of Institutional Effectiveness and System Integration oversees a diverse group of administrators who support our college and its mission in a variety of ways.
+The office of Institutional Effectiveness and System Integration oversees a diverse group of administrators who support our university and its mission in a variety of ways.

 - Assessment (see below)